“I love the idea of being able to help children who don’t have parents,” Neriza says. “They didn’t choose to be foster children.”

 Based on her experience, Neriza knows that it takes significant strength and an open-minded attitude to develop positive relationships with youth in foster care.
 She strives to be as flexible non-judgmental as possible, especially when she provides respite care for other children in the program.

 According to Neriza, the ongoing support from Seneca’s social workers, support counselors, and trainers has been extremely helpful, and she feels strongly connected to the treatment team.
 “The whole crew is just great,” she says.
-“The staff bend over backwards to make it easy for us foster parents.”
+“The staff bend over backwards to make it easy for us foster/resource parents.”